-Think city is better during perfect weather conditions?
-Our list of kick-ass indoor activities suggests otherwise!
-Just because our most beautiful NYC parks and outdoor attractions are off-limits doesn’t mean you should waste the day cooped up in your apartment while watching Netflix and ordering Seamless.
-Whether you’re interested in going ice-skating, finding a great pool hall or touring one of New York’s legendary museums, brave the cold, sweltering heat or a heavy downpour to explore some indoor fun!
-(Trust us, it’ll be worth it.)
+Our list of incredible indoor activities in NYC prove that the weather doesn’t need to be sunny and dry in order for you to have a good time.
+While our most beautiful NYC parks and outdoor attractions may be off-limits during a rain or snowstorm, that doesn’t mean you should waste a perfectly good day sitting on the couch in your apartment.
+Whether you’re interested in going ice-skating and indoor rink, finding a great pool hall NYC offers or touring one of New York’s legendary museums, brave the cold, sweltering heat or a heavy downpour for some indoor fun.

 RECOMMENDED: Full guide to things to do in winter in NYC